Houses of Horror: The Serial Murder Sites of Chicago and Milwaukee

 Dahmer was murdered in prison in November of 1994.

 The Chicago and Milwaukee murder sites are scattered all over the map.
 So what is it about Chicago and Milwaukee, situated within 90 miles of each other, that earns them such a dubious honor?

-Lest any other American city try to swipe the crown, consider that brevity prevents me from covering two other notorious murderers, William Heirens, the Lipstick Murderer, who stabbed three victims in Chicago between 1945 and 1946, and whose plaintive scrawl in lipstick, Catch me before I kill more, has been used in countless crime dramas; and Ed Gein, from Plainfield, Wisconsin, whose penchant for skinning his victims and making masks from their flesh is the inspiration for fictional monsters from Hannibal Lechter to Leatherface.
+Lest any other American city try to swipe the crown, consider that brevity prevents me from covering two other notorious murderers.
+William Heirens, the Lipstick Murderer, stabbed three victims in Chicago between 1945 and 1946.
+His plaintive scrawl in lipstick, Catch me before I kill more, has been used in countless crime dramas.
+Ed Gein from Plainfield Wisconsin skinned his victims and made masks from their flesh.
+He is the inspiration for fictional monsters from Hannibal Lechter to Leatherface.